Gettin’ Real With Happiness

-Now I have no choice to admit that my roles as a woman make me happy.
+Now I have no choice but to admit that my role as a woman makes me happy.

 Be Happy For Real

-I’ll constantly be challenged by life though, and that’s what makes happiness so beautiful.
+I’ll constantly be challenged by life, which makes happiness so beautiful.

 It’s completely dependent upon me and how much effort I’m willing to put into it.

-No matter what happens to me I can be happy, and I can be happy no matter what happens to me.
+No matter what happens to me, I can be happy and happy no matter what happens to me.